 For example, nothing much comes up in Keyword Planner for Half Moon Bay boat tours, even though there are over 7 million results in Google Search.
 But if we use San Francisco instead, which is 29.4 miles away, we get 89 keyword recommendations that we can adapt for Half Moon Bay keywords.

-3. Choose the best travel keywords from your list
+3. Choose the top keywords for tourism

 After you feel like your keyword list is long enough, you can go ahead and choose your top picks.
 And the easiest way to do this is by sorting the search volume column from lowest to highest.